beancount/docs/docs/04_running_beancount_and_generating_reports.md

       Assets:Investments:Apple      2 AAPL {402.00 USD}

-The value reported for the change will be “2 AAPL”.
-If you would like to render the values at cost, use the “--at-cost” or “-c” option, which will in this case render “804.00 USD” instead.
+The value reported for the change will be “`2 AAPL`”.
+If you would like to render the values at cost, use the “`--at-cost`” or “`-c`” option, which will in this case render “`804.00 USD`” instead.

 There is no “market value” option.
-Unrealized gains are automatically inserted at the end of the history by the “beancount.plugins.unrealized” plugin.
+Unrealized gains are automatically inserted at the end of the history by the “`beancount.plugins.unrealized`” plugin.
 See options for that plugin to insert its unrealized gains.

 Note that if the sum of the selected postings is zero, no amount is rendered in the change column.

 ##### Adding a Balance Column<a id="adding-a-balance-column"></a>

-If you want to add a column that sums up the running balance for the reported changes, use the “--render-balance” or “-b” option.
+If you want to add a column that sums up the running balance for the reported changes, use the “`--render-balance`” or “`-b`” option.
 This does not always make sense to report, so it is up to you to decide whether you want a running balance.

 ##### Character Width<a id="character-width"></a>